Dosage Form: oral solution

-Administration of Lactulose solution in the diet of mice for 18 months in concentrations of 3% and 10% (V/W) did not produce any evidence of carcinogenicity.
+Administration of Lactulose solution in the diet of mice for 18 months in concentrations of 3 and 10 percent (V/W) did not produce any evidence of carcinogenicity.

 In studies in mice, rats, and rabbits, doses of Lactulose solution up to 6 or 12 mL/kg/day produced no deleterious effects in breeding, conception, or parturition.

 Reproduction studies have been performed in mice, rats, and rabbits at doses up to 3 or 6 times the usual human oral dose and have revealed no evidence of impaired fertility or harm to the fetus due to Lactulose.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Lactulose solution is administered to a nursing woman.

 Safety and effectiveness in pediatric patients have not been established.

 Initial dosing may produce flatulence and intestinal cramps, which are usually transient.
 Excessive dosage can lead to diarrhea with potential complications such as loss of fluids, hypokalemia, and hypernatremia.

 Signs and Symptoms

 There have been no reports of accidental overdosage.
 In the event of overdosage, it is expected that diarrhea and abdominal cramps would be the major symptoms.
 Medication should be terminated.